 The only thing that that I didn’t like was my own doing – I am always trying to get you great photographs instead of sometimes just putting the camera down and watching with my own eyes.

 I had some reservations about swimming with and promoting dolphins in captivity.
-It was an amazing opportunity, but I am still torn.
+It was an amazing opportunity, but I regret it now.
 I don’t like any animals being held captive (i.e. zoos, circuses, etc.) for much other than rehabilitation.
-On one hand I didn’t have background on the origins of these dolphins and on the other hand, I had this unique possibilty to interact with these intelligent creatures up close and personal.
+On one hand I didn’t have background on the origins of these dolphins and on the other hand, I had this unique possibility to interact with these intelligent creatures up close and personal.
 According to their site:

 The dolphins spend only a combined total of less than two hours each day voluntarily interacting with the public.
 The rest of the day is allocated to the dolphins’ private time, valuable training time, as well as play and social interaction.
 Our dolphins have exhibited a particularly high level of good health.
 They are strong and robust swimmers, they eat heartily, they are all active participants in their social groups and the adults are reproducing successfully.
 This shows us that the dolphins are happy.
 They have a safe and secure habitat home, they are able to express their different personalities and behaviors and they form social groups which contribute directly to their sense of security, development and contentment.

 But of course this still doesn’t tell me the whole story.
-I did write to Vallarta Adventures and asked about the origins of the dolphins:
+I did write to Vallarta Adventures and asked about the origins of the dolphins.
+They sent me this:

 The first dolphins that started the family of Dolphin Adventure in Vallarta and Cabo San Lucas, were dolphins that lived in the most populated Bays in Mexico.
 [Through] the years, there have been baby dolphins born here at our dolphin center.
 Also, dolphins that were injured, stranded or left behind, are cared for at our facilities by our amazing team of experts: vets, trainers, and rescue volunteers.